nxp-mcuxpresso/OpenART/examples/mobilefacenet_lvgl/README.md

   2 Connect the debug COM with PC

-  3 Plugin the SD Card, copy the model file , mobilefacenet , MobileFaceNet_lvgl.py  and **rename MobileFaceNet_lvgl.py to main.py**(**Very Important**)
+  3 Plugin the SD Card, copy the model file , MobileFaceNet_lvgl.py

+  ​    4 Rename  gender_detect.py to main.py, copy to SD Card.

+  ​    5 Reset the board, omv thread will run into main.py

+  ​    OR

-  4 Reset the borad, board enter msh mode
+  ​	4 Reset the borad, board run into omv thread and connect with OpenMV IDE through usb cable.

-  5 Excute the scripyt by command: 'omv' (omv will execute the main.py), if you had selected "Start the openMV thread after bootup"  in menuconfig then skip this step.
+  ​	5 Execute the gender_detect.py in openMV IDE, disable Frame Buffer on the right top

 - 6 Add face by press button "Add Face". showing yourself in front of the camera.
 If your face is found ,there will be a message box to ask you to add the face, press yes.